Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Distance between the Southwestern and Southeastern Duck Lake Loop trail junctions on the South side of Duck Lake: .58 mile.

-Total distance around the Duck Lake Loop: 3.24 miles total.
+Total distance around the Duck Lake Loop: 2.94 miles total.

 Through Hiker Options

-Tahoe to Yosemite Trail hikers can take either route from the first Duck Lake Loop junction pictured below, as both routes will bring us around Duck Lake to the same location on the Southeast side of Duck Lake.
+Tahoe to Yosemite Trail hikers can take either route from the first Duck Lake Loop junction pictured below, as both routes bring us around Duck Lake to the same location on the Southeast side of Duck Lake.

-The difference between the two is which side of Duck Lake we hike around on our way South.
+The real difference between the two is which side of Duck Lake we hike around on our way South.

 Though both trails join up at the Southeastern side of Duck Lake I far prefer staying to my right at the first trail junction to hike around the West, then the South sides of Duck Lake.